AlonsoSOscarI/Portfolio/README.md

 # My Development Portfolio

-Welcome to my GitHub portfolio, where I share the projects I've developed as a Systems Engineering student, showcasing my skills in Python, Java, and web development with Vue.js and Laravel among others.
+Welcome to my GitHub portfolio, where I share the projects I've developed as a Systems Engineering student, showcasing my skills in Python, Java, 3D Technologies, web development with Vue.js and Laravel among others.

 ## Objective